tektronix/syphon/README.md

-# syphon
+# Syphon

 > A data storage and management engine.

-**syphon** is a Python package that provides a simple interface to perform common tasks on labelled data.
+Syphon is a Python package that provides a simple interface to perform common tasks on labelled data.
 Its aim is to fit seamlessly into any automation pipeline that requires organization and collation of large datasets.

 ## Features